senad96/Exoplanet-Detection/README.md

 ## Testing and Performance evaluation

-We've presented all the performance calssfication metrics:
+We've presented all the performance calssfication metrics: Accuracy, Recall etc.

-1) Accuracy
-2) Recall
-3) Precision
-4) F1-score
-5) Confusion Matrix

 ## Result

-The CNN has achieved incredible results.
+The CNN has achieved good results.
 With all the problems written above with a sufficient number of epochs (according to our tests they must be greater than 15) the model is able to detect 5 exoplanet in the test set ( 100 % accuracy ).
 However the SVC fails the recognition of 4 exoplanets ( 1 is predicted correctly ).